TikhonJelvis/website/drafts/Structuring-Errors-in-Haskell/index.md

 ## What are structured errors?

-Most languages provide *some* way of signaling errors: runtime errors, checked exceptions, error types, rejected promises...
-All of these systems let us provide additional information that will be available when we handle the error down the line.
-When I talk about structured errors, I'm not talking about the mechanism we use to *handle* errors (like exceptions, monads or return types), but rather about how we structure this additional information.
+When I talk about structured errors, I'm not talking about the mechanism we use to handle errors (like exceptions, monads or return types), but rather about how we handle the information attached to an error.
+When an error occurs, we assemble an object describing the error using actual values from the code—not just strings.
+Extracting specific pieces of information from an error should not take any parsing or guesswork!

-The exact kind of structure you use for your errors depends on your language.
-The important idea is that you have *some* abstraction for your errors (a type or a class, for example) that carries actual values from your code rather than string error messages.
-Extracting specific pieces of information from an error value should not take any parsing or guesswork!

-For example, if a function could fail because an API it depends on returned an HTTP error code, a structured error from that function would be a project-specific `ApiError` carrying several pieces of information:
+For example, if a function could fail because an API it depends on returned an HTTP error code, a structured error from that function would be a project-specific `ApiError` value carrying several pieces of information:

   * Which API failed.
   * The HTTP code it failed with.